 Fibromyalgia doesn’t have to rule your life.
 Coordinated care from a team of experts can help you take charge of this chronic pain condition.

-Shared symptoms vary for each person
+Shared symptoms vary

-The pain associated with fibromyalgia varies widely — both on a day-to-day basis and among patients.
+The pain associated with fibromyalgia varies widely — on a day-to-day basis and among patients.
 These symptoms are shared by millions of people with fibromyalgia to varying degree:

 - Insomnia and restless sleep